Yohanna/RegJump/README.md

 By default the Windows Registry Editor remembers the last opened key by saving that key location in `HKCU\Software\Microsoft\Windows\CurrentVersion\Applets\Regedit` in the `LastKey` key.

-So all the script does is change that key value to new location and then start the registry editor which would make it go to that key.
+So all the script does is change `LastKey` value to a new location and then start the registry editor which would make it go to that key.
 Voilà.